WordPress/wordcamp.org/.docker/readme.md

-If you'd like to only setup WordCamp.org and would like to use Docker, you can use inbuilt docker provisioning.
-Please follow these steps
+Follow these steps to setup WordCamp.org using [Docker](https://www.docker.com/).

 **Note:** This will create `.docker/database` directory which will contain MySQL files to persist data across docker restarts.